-Let’s Stay Together is a cover version from Al Green’s 1971 number one hit and the first single after Tina got a new contract with Capitol Records.
+Let’s Stay Together is a soul song from Al Green and was the first single after Tina got a new recording contract from Capitol Records.
 It was produced by Martyn Ware and Greg Walsh, the same team behind the previously released single Ball Of Confusion.
 The b-side track „I Wrote A Letter“ is a previously unreleased song, which was already recorded and produced by John Carter in 1982.
-The single was a big hit in Europe and peaked at #6 in the UK.
-In 1984, it was also released in America, where it became the best selling 12“ record in America in 1984.
+The single was a big hit in Europe and became the best selling 12“ record in America in 1984.
 Tina promoted it at several TV-Shows and performed it live at every concert tour.
 Live versions are available on the album Live In Europe from 1988 and TINA Live from 2009.
 The American release of the single reversed the front and back cover pictures, which were photographed by Norman Seeff.
 An officially never released „Alternative radio Mix“ was only available for radio stations in England on a promo single.
 It features an alternative instrumental background and solo, an intro from Heaven 17 and additional vocal parts from Tina.

-That nonetheless makes it the first national No. 1 hit of Turner’s 24-year chart career.
+That nonetheless makes it the first national No. 1 (maxi single sales) hit of Turner’s 24-year chart career.
 The highest she’s ever climed on the pop chart is number four (with 1971's „Proud Mary“); the highest she’s been on the black chart is number two (with 1960’s „A Fool In Love“ and 1961’s „It's Gonna Work Out Fine“).
 All of these records were duets with Ike Turner, from whom Tina was separated eight years ago.

 New York Times - February 22, 1984